maxidl/openreviewer/README.md

 - Optimizations: DeepSpeed ZeRO-3, Flash Attention V2, LIGER Kernel

 ### Review Template
 The output of OpenReviewer follows the provided structured template.
-By defaultit uses the ICLR2025 template.
+The demo uses the ICLR2025 template by default.

 ## 📈 Evaluation Results

-### Recommendation Alignment
-- **55.5% exact match** with human reviewer recommendations
-- **0.96 average error** vs. human ratings (normalized 1-10 scale)
-- Significantly outperforms GPT-4o, Claude-3.5, and Llama models

-### Review Quality (Arena Evaluation)
-OpenReviewer wins against other LLMs in head-to-head comparisons:
-- vs. GPT-4o: **60% win rate**
-- vs. Claude-3.5-Sonnet: **69% win rate**
-- vs. Llama-3.1-70B: **76% win rate**

-## ⚠️ Limitations & Ethical Considerations

-- **Not a replacement** for human peer review
-- Trained primarily on ML/AI venues (ICLR, NeurIPS)
-- Performance may vary for other domains
-- Potential bias from training data distribution
-- Should be used for **pre-submission feedback** only
+Refer to Section 4 in our [paper](https://aclanthology.org/2025.naacl-demo.44).

 ## 📚 Citation

-If you use OpenReviewer in your research, please cite:
+If you use OpenReviewer, the Llama-OpenReviewer-8B model or this repository's code in your research, please cite:

 ```bibtex
 @inproceedings{idahl-ahmadi-2025-openreviewer,